-There’s not a whole lot of haunted houses, but there’s a good reason the haunted houses in Mississippi 2013 are scarier than your average haunted houses.
+Find all the 2014 Halloween fun at our directory of haunted houses in Mississippi.
+We list all the current haunted houses, haunted trails, haunted corn mazes and more this Halloween season.
+There’s not a whole lot of haunted houses, but there’s a good reason the haunted houses in Mississippi 2014 are scarier than your average haunt.
 More zombies floating down the Mississippi River or demons and vampires lining the houses along the bank.
 They’ve learned from the mighty Mississippi River.
 Be big and fast.

 Hattiesburg Haunted Houses